hngynjy/Remora-FPGA/README.md

 ## Structure:

-buildtool.py plugins:  this are python scripts to generate the verilog file from a configuration
+buildtool.py plugins:  this are python scripts to generates the verilog files from a configuration

 configs: here are the config files for a specific setup (Target-FPGA / Pins)